Right arrowBosscoder School of Technology

 3rd Year Computer Science Engineering Subjects

 The third year focuses on advanced topics and specialization.
+At this stage, students move beyond core computer science subjects and start building expertise in specific domains.

 → Software Engineering